RichardWatts/realMRI/PhysicsContrast.rst

 One of the magical things about MRI is that we can tweak the acquisition parameters to generate an amazing range of different contrasts.
 Even better, the signals from different tissue types can be very different, giving us intrinsically strong soft-tissue contrast (bones don’t contain much hydrogen and are usually not so good).
 Compare this with X-ray imaging, where the X-ray attenuation difference between (for example) white matter, grey matter and cerebrospinal fluid (all the stuff in your skull) differ by about 1%.

 Where does this contrast come from?
 The most obvious source of contrast is due to the differing concentrations of hydrogen nuclei.
 Images with this type of contrast are known as proton density (PD) weighted images.
-PD-weighted images often don’t have very much signal variation between different tissue types, and have limited utility for medical imaging.
+PD-weighted images of the brain don’t have very much signal variation between different tissue types, and have limited utility.
+They are more useful in other areas, such as orthopedics.

 How else can we generate contrast?
 We will start by looking at two types of contrast that are based on the intrinsic magnetic properties of different tissue types.
-These two contrast types are based on two characteristic magnetic relaxation rates, whose characteristic times (similar to a radioactive half-life) have been imaginatively named T1 and T2.
+These contrasts are based on two different magnetic relaxation rates, whose characteristic times (similar to a radioactive half-life) have been imaginatively named T1 and T2.
 Images whose contrast is primarily determined by these relaxation rates/times are known as T1-weighted and T2-weighted images respectively.
 To understand T1 and T2, we must learn a bit more about *spin physics*.

 Spin Physics
 ------------